Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= WIP 2.0.66 =
+- Custom Fields - fixed an issue with the "required" custom field configuration.

 = 2.0.65 =
 - Added CSS classes for "Item Price" and "Total Amount" on the thank you page.
 It can be used to target those items for CSS customization.